hwait/prompts/commands/implement.md

 # Complete

 ```
-Commit changes, push and make PR that implementates the feature, leaves feedback on the changes and mark the Linear MCP issue complete.
+Commit changes, as a message use this format: `{Task Id} {Tasl caption}`, then push and make PR that implementates the feature, leaves feedback on the changes
 ```